kubernetes/website/docs/contribute/style-guide.md

 Exception: Use passive voice if active voice leads to an awkward construction.

-### Simple and direct
+### Use simple and direct language

 Use simple and direct language.
-Avoid saying "please."
+Avoid using unnecessary phrases, such as saying "please."

 <table>
   <tr><th>Do</th><th>Don't</th></tr>